 Mr. Thomas (Tom) Moga is an Attorney at Law at LeClairRyan where he focuses on intellectual property and international business transactions.
 His experience in the arena of international intellectual property includes the development of domestic and foreign patent portfolios, the acquisition of registrations for trademarks and copyrights, licensing, litigation, dispute resolution and mediation, and policy development.
 A registered patent attorney, Mr. Moga is an experienced patent prosecutor in the mechanical, chemical, biochemical and pharmaceutical arts and has been qualified and has testified as an expert witness in patent disputes.
 He also manages patent enforcement and anti-counterfeiting actions in Asia (China, South Korea, India), including overseeing initial counterfeit product investigation, selecting and working with local investigators, selecting and working with local counsel, preparing administrative and judicial documents, and participating in raids.
 He spent the first half of 1997 as a Fulbright Scholar in China where he taught patent law at Jilin University and acted as a foreign advisor to China’s State Intellectual Property Office.
 Mr. Moga is a frequent speaker on the TRIPS Agreement of the WTO and on global patent portfolio development and enforcement.
 He is the author of “Patent Practice and Policy in the Pacific Rim” (Thomson Reuters), a multi-volume treatise on patent law and practice in Asia, and “China’s Utility Model Patent System: Innovation Driver or Deterrent” (U.S. Chamber of Commerce, 2012).

-Don Sparks has just returned from Addis Ababa where was as a Fulbright Specialist in Economics at the African Union Commission’s Department of Economic Affairs.
-He is Professor of International Economics at the Citadel in Charleston, SC, USA (where he has been named MBA Professor of the Year three times) and University Lecturer in International Business and Law at the Management Center Innsbruck, Austria.
+Donald Sparks is Professor of International Economics at the Citadel in Charleston, SC, (where he has been named MBA Professor of the Year three times) and University Lecturer in International Business at the Management Center Innsbruck, Austria.

-Dr Sparks also serves as a Senior Consulting Associate in the Bureau of Intelligence and Research at the US Department of State.
+Dr Sparks recently served as a Senior Consulting Associate in the Bureau of Intelligence and Research at the US Department of State.
 He has been a Fulbright Professor of Economics at the University of Swaziland and at the University of Maribor, in Slovenia.
 He was also a Fulbright Senior Specialist at the University of Swaziland.
+Last year he was a Fulbright Specialist in Economics at the African Union Commission’s Department of Economic Affairs in Addis Ababa, Ethiopia.
 He was the Department Chairman and Visiting Professor of Economics at the American University in Cairo.
-He is the Director of the Charleston Council for International Visitors and he joined the Board of Directors of the Fulbright Association in January.
+He is the Director of the Charleston Council for International Visitors.

 Before beginning his academic career, Dr Sparks served as the Regional Economist for Africa in the Office of Economic Analysis at the US Department of State in Washington, DC and as a Staff Assistant to Senator Ernest F Hollings.